the-turing-way/the-turing-way/communications/blogs/turing_joins_binder_federation.md

 [Binder](https://mybinder.readthedocs.io/en/latest/about.html) is a community within Project Jupyter which received the [ACM Software System Award in 2017](https://awards.acm.org/award_winners/perez_9039634) for language agnostic tools which have become "a de facto standard for data analysis in research, education, journalism, and industry".
 Binder is a globally established but still growing project.

+_The Turing Way is supported by The UKRI ASG funding under the EPSRC Grant EP/T001569/1, particularly the "Tools, Practices and Systems" theme within that grant, and by The Alan Turing Institute under the EPSRC grant EP/N510129/1_